 This 35-foot, 600-ton tree made of sand is quite the sight to behold.
 Nightly entertainment and thousands of lights dazzle in this month-long event.
-When: December 1st - January 1st.
+This event runs for the entire month of December.
 This incredible display definitely qualifies as "only in Florida," and we simply adore it.

 2. Mickey's Very Merry Christmas, Walt Disney World, Orlando

 Mickey's Very Merry Christmas Party is a spectacular holiday celebration for children and adults who are children at heart.
-It's running through December 22nd at the Magic Kingdom.
+It's held every December at the Magic Kingdom.
 Get ready for parades, fireworks, and plenty of Disney magic.

 3. Winterfest in Pensacola